abraia/abraia-multiple/README.md

 # Abraia python API and CLI

-## Abraia python API
+## Abraia Python package

-The Abraia python API provides and easy way to start analyzing images directly from your browser.
+The Abraia Python package provides and easy way to start analyzing images directly from your browser.
 You just need to click on the open in colab button to start with one of the available notebooks:

 * [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/abraia/abraia-python/blob/master/notebooks/image-analysis.ipynb) Simple image analysis with Abraia